Benzodiazepine Rehab & Detox

 Benzodiazepine Rehab & Detox in Mission Viejo, CA

 Benzodiazepines are one of the most popular classes of psychoactive drugs prescribed in the United States.
-From 1996 to 2013, the number of Americans who filled a benzodiazepine prescription rose by 67%, from just over 8 million to 13.5 million people.1 One reason for the popularity of benzodiazepines is that they can treat a wide variety of medical and mental health conditions including seizures, anxiety, muscle spasms, insomnia, as well as alcohol withdrawal syndrome.2 Out of the top 200 drugs sold in the United States in 2018, certain benzodiazepines ranked as follows:3
+From 1996 to 2013, the number of Americans who filled a prescription rose by 67%, from just over 8 million to 13.5 million people.1 One reason for their popularity is that they can treat a wide variety of medical and mental health conditions including seizures, anxiety, muscle spasms, insomnia, as well as alcohol withdrawal syndrome.2 Out of the top 200 drugs sold in the United States in 2018, certain benzodiazepines ranked as follows:3

 - #23 Alprazolam

 - #55 Lorazepam

 - #91 Diazepam

 Benzodiazepines work by affecting the central nervous system (CNS).
 The effects include sedation, decreased anxiety, muscle relaxation and anticonvulsant activity.
 The effects on the CNS are thought to be a product of GABA A receptors stimulation and the regulation of the brain’s neurotransmitters, which produces calming effects.
 2 Commonly known benzodiazepines include the brand names Valium, Xanax and Klonopin.

 However, taking this medication comes with risks.
 The National Institute for Drug Abuse (NIDA) reports that benzodiazepine overdose deaths rose steadily from 1,135 in 1999 to 11,537 in 2017 in the United States.4